The topological Bloch-Floquet transform and some applications: The wandering property

-\begin{propos} Let $\rrr{S}$ be a commutative unital $C^\ast$-algebra generated by the (at most) countable family $\{A_1,A_2,\ldots\}$ of commuting bounded normal operators and their adjoints in a separable Hilbert space $\sss{H}$.
-Suppose that $\rrr{S}$ has the wandering property with respect to the family of vectors $\{\psi_1,\psi_2,\ldots\}$, then: \begin{enumerate} \item[{\upshape (i)}] the generators can not be selfadjoint, and $A_j^n \neq \num{1}$ for every $n \in \N \setminus \{0\}$; \item[{\upshape (ii)}] every generator which is unitary has no eigenvectors; \item[{\upshape (iii)}] if $\rrr{S}$ is generated by $N$ unitary operators then $\rrr{S}$ is a $\Z^N$-algebra. \end{enumerate} \end{propos} \Proof To prove (i) observe that the condition $A_j=A_j^\dag$ implies that $A_j\psi_k=0$ for all $\psi_k$ in the system and the $\rrr{S}$-cyclicity imposes $A_j=0$.
+\begin{propos} Let $\rrr{S}$ be a commutative unital $C^\ast$-algebra generated by the (at most) countable family $\{A_1,A_2,\ldots\}$ of commuting bounded normal operators on a separable Hilbert space $\sss{H}$.
+Suppose that $\rrr{S}$ has the wandering property with respect to the family of vectors $\{\psi_1,\psi_2,\ldots\}$, then: \begin{enumerate} \item[{\upshape (i)}] the generators are not selfadjoint, and $A_j^n \neq \num{1}$ for every $n \in \N \setminus \{0\}$; \item[{\upshape (ii)}] every generator which is unitary has no eigenvectors; \item[{\upshape (iii)}] if $\rrr{S}$ is generated by $N$ unitary operators then $\rrr{S}$ is a $\Z^N$-algebra. \end{enumerate} \end{propos} \Proof To prove (i) observe that the condition $A_j=A_j^\dag$ implies that $A_j\psi_k=0$ for all $\psi_k$ in the system and the $\rrr{S}$-cyclicity imposes $A_j=0$.
 As for the second claim, by setting $b=0$ and $h=k$ in equation \eqref{app17'} one sees that $A^a = \num{1}$ implies $a =0$.

-To prove (ii) observe that if $\{U,A_1,A_2,\ldots\}$ is a set of commuting generators for $\rrr{S}$ with $U$ unitary, then each vector $\varphi\in\sss{H}$ can be written as $\varphi=\sum_{n\in\Z}U^n\chi_n$ where $\chi_n= \sum_{k\in\N, \, a \in \Z^N} \alpha_{k,a} \, A^{a}\psi_k$.
+To prove (ii) observe that if $\{U,A_1,A_2,\ldots\}$ is a set of commuting generators for $\rrr{S}$ with $U$ unitary, then each vector $\varphi\in\sss{H}$ can be written as $\varphi=\sum_{n\in\Z}U^n\chi_n$ where $\chi_n= \sum_{k \in \I, \, a \in \Z^N} \alpha_{k,a} \, A^{a}\psi_k$.
 Clearly $U\varphi=\sum_{n\in\Z}U^n\chi_{n-1}$ and equation \eqref{app17'} implies that $\|\varphi\|^2_\sss{H}=\sum_{n\in\Z}\|\chi_n\|^2_\sss{H}$.
 If $U\varphi=\lambda\varphi$, with $\lambda\in\num{S}^1$, then a comparison between the components provides $\chi_{n-1}=\lambda\chi_n$, i.e. $\chi_n=\lambda^{-n}\chi_0$ for all $n\in\Z$.
 This contradicts the convergence of the series expressing the norm of $\varphi$.